LennaHammer/English/EVP/out/words_adjective.md

 ## 143. correct ## adjective
 /kəˈrekt/ ACCURATE
 [A2]accurate, or having no mistakes
-- a correct answer
+- a correct `answer`
-- Check that you have the correct information.
+- Check that you have the correct `information`.
-- Is that the correct spelling?
+- Is that the correct `spelling`?
 - "Your name is Angela Black?"
 "That is correct."

 ## 144. crazy ## adjective
 /ˈkreɪ.zi/ STUPID
 [A2]stupid or strange
 - It's a crazy idea.
-- You're crazy to buy a house without seeing it.
+- You're crazy `to` buy a house without seeing it.

 ## 145. crazy ## adjective
 /ˈkreɪ.zi/ be crazy about sb/sth